Our Massage Treatments

 Traditionally, suction cups are left in a static position, the modern approach glides the cups and adds active movement to provide a deep tissue massage effect.
 Dry Cupping is good for pain and inflammation reduction, a sedation of the nervous system, an increase of circulation to the treated area, a softening of adhesions and stiff connective tissue, drainage of toxins and waste from the lymphatic system and the ability to impact deeper, more hard-to-reach muscles.
 Any associated suction marks or redness, usually fade within a few days.

 Hammer Therapy is another form of instrumented assisted mobilization and soft tissue work, it can be applied both softly and powerfully.
 This unique healing technique is adapted from the ancient Northern Thai, Tok Sen, which translates as “Hitting/dissolving of energy lines”.
-It is a technique to clear blocked energy using mechanical tools and sound vibration, working deeply through the fascia, muscles and bones.
+It is a technique to clear blocked energy and remove calcified adhesions using mechanical tools and sound vibration, working deeply through the fascia, muscles and bones.
 Directly, Hammer Therapy normalises and realigns bones, indirectly each tap sends a ripple effect through the body, like tossing a pebble into a lake, a shock-wave that travels through the body.